voder-ai/eslint-plugin-traceability/docs/rules/require-branch-annotation.md

 ## Rule Details

-This rule checks for JSDoc or inline comments immediately preceding significant code branches and ensures both `@story` and `@req` annotations are present.
+This rule checks for JSDoc or inline comments associated with significant code branches and ensures both `@story` and `@req` annotations are present.
+For most branch types, the rule expects these annotations in comments immediately preceding the branch node.
+For `CatchClause` nodes, the rule is more flexible and also accepts annotations placed as the first comment-only lines inside the catch block body, to stay compatible with formatters such as Prettier that may move `catch` comments into the block.

+### Catch clause annotation positions

+For `catch` blocks, there are two valid locations for the required annotations:

+1. Immediately before the `catch` keyword (in a line or block comment directly above the `catch`).
+2. As the first comment-only lines inside the catch block body (before any executable statements).

+If annotations are present in both locations, the annotations immediately before the `catch` keyword take precedence.

+When the rule applies an auto-fix for missing catch annotations, it inserts placeholder `@story` and `@req` comments inside the catch block body, matching Prettier’s tendency to place `catch` comments there.
+Other branch types continue to receive auto-fix annotations immediately before the branch keyword.

+This behavior is covered by unit tests in `tests/utils/branch-annotation-catch-position.test.ts` and integration tests in `tests/integration/catch-annotation-prettier.integration.test.ts`.

 ### Options